smplrspace/docs/docs/api-reference/space/data-layers.md

 - `disableReshape` - _optional_ - set this to false when using onDrag or onDrop if you want the polygons to be draggable but not modifiable in shape. _Default value: true_
 - `reshapeBoxColor` - _optional_ - hexadecimal string defining the color of the boxes used to reshape the polygons.
 Used in conjunction with onDrag or onDrop. _Default value: "#086bb7"_

-The [mall leasing](/examples/mall-leasing) example provides a simple implementation of a polygon data layer.
+The [leasing & tenancy](/examples/leasing-tenancy) example provides a simple implementation of a polygon data layer.
 The [Add data elements](/examples/add-data-elements) example gives a full overview of draggable & reshapable layers.

 ## Polyline layer